pritishmishra703/pysilenttask/README.md

   pysilenttask kill-task <pid>
   ```

 - List all active tasks.
-Use this to check tasks Process ID (PID):
+Use this to check task's Process ID (PID):
   ```
   pysilenttask task-list
   ```